 Financial management and business assurance

-Austrade manages its assets and financial resources to support its operations by maintaining:
+Austrade managed its assets and financial resources to support its operations by delivering:

 - an effective system of management and internal controls

 - procurement systems and processes that achieve value for money

 - business systems and processes to provide financial and performance information to enhance decision-making and the ethical, efficient and effective use of resources

 - information technology that is stable, secure and increases connectivity for staff, clients and allies

 - systems to monitor, safeguard and enhance property and other assets.

 Information on Austrade's financial performance is available on page 125.

 Austrade manages an overseas and domestic property portfolio of 162 leased commercial and residential properties.
 The portfolio comprises properties leased from the Overseas Property Office within the Department of Foreign Affairs and Trade and from private sector landlords.